 “I advise you to go on living solely to enrage those who are paying your annuities.
 It is the only pleasure I have left.” – Voltaire

-Income splitting is a powerful strategy to apply to an already great retirement and income tax incentive that RRSPs represent.
+Income splitting is a powerful strategy, much like Norberts Gambit, to apply to an already great retirement and income tax incentive that RRSPs represent.
 So much so that the temptation exists to use income splitting as a temporary tax saving measure, but be aware the government applies the rules of attribution to the tax splitting advantage.
 Any funds withdrawn from a spousal RRSP in the three years following the contribution and subsequent tax claim, results in withdrawn funds reverting back to the contributing spouse as income.
 Putting you back to square one, potentially even increasing your tax rates for that year.

 Income splitting works because two moderate income streams are taxed less than a single income stream of the same total amount.
 If most or all of the family income is attributable to one person, it’s likely to be taxed at a high marginal tax rate.
 In addition, if both spouses have income from eligible sources, they’ll both be able to claim the federal pension tax credit.